A full installation of Studio for InDesign and InCopy is an installation on a system on which Studio for InDesign and InCopy is not yet installed.

 The way that Studio for InDesign and InCopy can be used is controlled by configuring Studio Server and Studio for InDesign and InCopy.
 For more information, see Configuring Studio for InDesign and InCopy.

 Before Studio for InDesign and InCopy can be used, a license needs to be activated for it.
-For more information, see the articles about activation.
+For more information, see the following articles:

 4. (Optional) Setting up templates